 The Highlander sequels are: the atrocious Highlander II: The Quickening (1991), also directed by Russell Mulcahy, which tries to explain that Connor McLeod and Juan Ramirez are aliens and is surely one of the worst movies ever made; Highlander III: The Sorceror/Highlander III: The Final Dimension/Highlander III: The Magician (1994); Highlander: Endgame (2000), which unites the film and the first tv series; Highlander: The Source (2007) now featuring Adrian Paul; and the anime film Highlander: The Search for Vengeance (2007).
 The tv series were Highlander (1992-97), which featured Adrian Paul as Christopher Lamberts descendant; Highlander: The Animated Series (1994-5), a near-incoherent cartoon version set in a post-holocaust world; and Highlander: The Raven (1998-9), which featured Elizabeth Gracen as an Immortal thief.
 A remake of the original has also been announced throughout the 00s.

 Russell Mulcahy is a director whose work frequently falls within the genre.
 His other films of interest have been: the killer boar saga Razorback (1984); Ricochet (1991), a psycho-thriller about an ex-con seeking revenge; the superhero film The Shadow (1994); Talos the Mummy/Tale of the Mummy (1998); the serial killer thriller Resurrection (1999); the tv mini-series remake of On the Beach (2000); the tv mini-series remake of Jules Vernes Mysterious Island (2005); the adventure tv mini-series The Curse of King Tuts Tomb (2006); Resident Evil: Extinction (2007); and The Scorpion King: Rise of a Warrior (2008).
 Mulcahy also wrote/produced the killer shark film Bait (2012).
-Screenwriter Gregory Widen would go onto write and direct the excellent The Prophecy (1995) about warring angels, which was also later spun out into a film series.
+Screenwriter Gregory Widen would go onto write and direct the excellent The Prophecy (1995) about warring angels, which was also later spun out into a film series, and the SF film OtherLife (2017).